laboon/ebook/text/15_testing_basics.md

 ## Interior and Boundary Values

 There's an axiom in testing that defects are more likely to be found near the boundaries of two equivalence classes.
-These values - the "last" of one equivalence class and the "first" of a new equivalence class - are called __boundary values__.
+These values---the "last" of one equivalence class and the "first" of a new equivalence class---are called __boundary values__.
 Values which are not boundary values are called __interior values__.
 For example, let's take a very simple mathematical function, the absolute value of an integer.
 This has two equivalence classes:

 1. [-MAXINT, -MAXINT + 1, ... -2, -1] -> For input x, outputs -(x)
 2. [0, 1, ...
 MAXINT - 1, MAXINT] -> For input x, outputs x